Quick Question: Why Does My Skin Look Worse After Work?

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-By the time I’ve made it home from work — sweaty from the commute and exhausted by the daily air-con battle — I think that surely I’ve been through enough.
-But no: my reflection, featuring a greasy forehead, smudged mascara, flaky chin, and dry lips, is ready and waiting to add insult to injury.
+By the time I’ve made it home from work — sweaty from the commute and exhausted by the daily aircon battle — I think that surely I’ve been through enough.
+But no: my reflection, featuring a greasy forehead, smudged mascara, flaky chin and parched lips, is ready and waiting to add insult to injury.

-Ever since I’ve experienced the joys of working from home (comfy clothes, reality TV breaks at lunch, and maybe even working from bed), going into the office feels like a chore.
-I have to put my sad little salad into a plastic container, trudge to the train station, weighed down on one side by a flimsy, impractical tote bag holding my laptop, and elbow my way on and off the subway — all just to get to my desk.
-Once I’m finally there, I’ll spend the day battling more temperature swings than an intrepid explorer as my coworkers argue over the A/C settings.
-The windows barely open, there’s no fresh air, and somehow, I’m still supposed to get work done.
+Ever since I’ve experienced the joys of working from home (comfy clothes, reality TV breaks at lunch, and maybe even working from bed), going into the office feels like a slog.
+I have to put my sad little salad into a Tupperware container, traipse to the station, weighed down on one side by a flimsy and impractical tote bag containing my laptop, and jostle my way on and off the Tube — all to get to my desk.
+Once I’m finally there, I’ll spend the day battling more weather extremes than an intrepid explorer as my colleagues fight over the air-con settings.
+The windows barely open, there’s zero fresh air, and somehow, I’m still supposed to get work done.

 AdvertisementADVERTISEMENT

-As much as I smile (read: grimace) through it, it turns out my face is giving the game away — and I don’t mean my expression.
+As much as I smile (read: grimace) through it — the “Haha, sorry, yes, that was my toe you stepped on” on the train, the “No, no, I really don’t mind working in gloves” in the office — it turns out my face is giving the game away, and I don’t mean my expression.

 What is “office air”?